 In this blog post, I’ll start by explaining why you shouldn’t use paper towels and some better and safer alternatives.

-Why paper towels bad for drying your car
+Why you shouldn’t use paper towels to dry your car

-Never apply a dry paper towel to your car’s clear coat
+How dry paper towels can damage your car’s clear coat

 If you must use paper towels, they’re usually fine for cleaning mirrors or windows, but as I’ll mention in this next section they do leave behind quite a bit of white residue and cause streaking which is why I don’t recommend them.